Ohio DODD Claims Denials Are Here—What Providers Need to Know

 Why Are Compliance Rates So Low?

-The low compliance rate isn’t a matter of negligence — it’s a matter of confusion and system limitations.
-Through our work with multiple provider agencies, we’ve identified several consistent pain points that have crippled DODD compliance efforts:
+The low compliance rate isn’t a matter of negligence - it’s a matter of confusion and system limitations.
+Through our work with multiple provider agencies, we’ve identified several consistent pain points that have impacted DODD compliance efforts:

-Lack of Communication and Training
+1. Lack of Communication and Training

 Many providers don’t know where to locate EVV error messages or how to interpret visit statuses in the state’s aggregator system.
-Without clear guidance, providers can’t effectively resolve the errors that block claims.Multiple Provider ID Conflicts
+Without clear guidance, providers can’t effectively resolve the errors that block claims.
+While lots of outreach was done, may of the emails went to unmonitored accounts.

 Some providers operate under more than one Ohio Department of Medicaid Provider ID.
-Unfortunately, DODD’s systems can only process one certification at a time — meaning the state is checking only a single aggregator account, even though visits may be sitting correctly in others.Recipient Medicaid ID Issues
+Unfortunately, DODD’s systems can only process one certification at a time - meaning DODD is checking only a single aggregator account, even though visits may be sitting correctly in others.

 Since Ohio’s EVV system launched, recipient Medicaid IDs have been a persistent problem.
 Until July 1, 2024, the aggregator accepted any client file without validating the Medicaid ID.
 Even after providers corrected IDs in their alternate EVV systems, the aggregator often overwrote those corrections with outdated data.

-Providers would only discover these mismatches after receiving remittance advice — or by manually reviewing their EVV Error Files, which was effectively the only indicator of an issue.Forced Discharges and Readmissions
+Providers would only discover these mismatches after receiving remittance advice - or by manually reviewing their EVV Error Files, which was effectively the only indicator of an issue.

 - Operational inefficiency